DharioNewbery/salesmanager/README.md

 A high-performance, minimalist C++ sales register built from the ground up.

 ## 🚀 Overview
 SalesManager is a lightweight command-line application designed for rapid sales logging.
-Unlike typical implementations, this project features a **custom-built dynamic array (Vector)** to handle data management, demonstrating low-level memory control and template programming.
+Unlike typical implementations, this project features a **custom-built dynamic array (Vector)** to handle data management and **custom-build module SDK** for easy expansion.

 ## 🛠️ Technical Highlights
 * **Custom Templates:** Built a generic `Vector<T>` class, featuring manual memory allocation and bounds checking.
 * **CLI Architecture:** Designed a clean command-loop interface for real-time data entry.
+* **Modular Implementation:** Created a Module SDK for simple and robust functionality scalling and customization.

 ## 📋 Features
 ### Core Management